-Through it all, there are complex rules and regulations to abide and the constant risk of dispute between other businesses, customers, or employees.
+Through it all, there are complex rules and regulations to abide by and the constant risk of dispute between other businesses, customers, or employees.
 But owners and operators do not have to go it alone on these matters.
-Attorneys can help Miami small business owners in a variety of ways.
-New businesses and existing businesses alike can benefit from the legal knowledge as well as the confidential advice that a small business lawyer can provide.
+Attorneys can help small business owners in a variety of ways.
+New businesses and existing businesses alike can benefit from the legal knowledge and years of experience as well as the confidential advice that a small business lawyer can provide.

 Meeting your Legal Obligations